joseph-crowley/wolfram-cli/RUNBOOK.md

 # Wolfram CLI Runbook

 Last verified: October 14, 2025 on macOS with Mathematica installed at `/Applications/Wolfram.app`.
+See `FIELD_MANUAL.md` for an extended physics-focused CLI handbook built on these steps.

 ## Prerequisites